 In February 2016, the Company's Board of Directors authorized a \$487.4 million increase to the existing common stock share repurchase program to provide for a remaining aggregate repurchase authorization of \$1.0 billion, while maintaining the program expiration date of December 31, 2017.
-In the first quarter of 2016, the Company paid \$154.7 million in aggregate for repurchases of its common stock (1,436,742 shares at an average purchase price of \$107.70 per share, excluding commissions).
-As of the date of this Report, the Company has a remaining repurchase authorization of \$845.3 million under its ongoing common stock share repurchase program.
-The Company may implement these share repurchases through a variety of methods, including, but not limited to, open market purchases, accelerated stock repurchase programs and structured repurchase transactions.
+In the first half of 2016, the Company repurchased, in aggregate, \$405.0 million of its outstanding common stock (3,693,281 shares at an average purchase price of \$109.65 per share, excluding commissions), of which \$367.1 million was paid in cash with the remaining amount to be paid in the third quarter of 2016.
+As of the date of this Report, the Company has a remaining repurchase authorization of \$595.0 million under its ongoing common stock share repurchase program.
+The Company may implement these share repurchase through a variety of methods, including, but not limited to, open market purchases, accelerated stock repurchase programs and structured repurchase transactions.
 The extent to which the Company will repurchase its outstanding common stock and the timing of such repurchases will depend upon its financial condition, prevailing market conditions, alternative uses of capital and other factors.
 In addition, the Company's Credit Agreement places certain limitations on the Company's ability to repurchase its common stock.

 Since the first quarter of 2011, the Company's Board of Directors has authorized \$3.4 billion in share repurchases under its common stock share repurchase program.
-As of the date of this Report, the Company has paid \$2.6 billion in aggregate for repurchases of its outstanding common stock, at an average price of \$69.67 per share excluding commissions and related fees, since the first quarter of 2011.
+As of the date of this Report, the Company has repurchased, in aggregate, \$2.8 billion of its outstanding common stock, at an average price of \$72.06 per share, excluding commissions and related fees, since the first quarter of 2011.

-In addition to shares repurchased under the Company's common stock share repurchase program described in the preceding paragraphs, the Company classified shares withheld from the settlement of the Company's restricted stock unit and performance share awards to cover minimum tax withholding requirements as common stock held in treasury in the accompanying condensed consolidated balance sheets as of April 2, 2016 and December 31, 2015.
+In addition to shares repurchased under the Company's common stock share repurchase program described in the preceding paragraphs, the Company classified shares withheld from the settlement of the Company's restricted stock unit and performance share awards to cover minimum tax withholding requirements as common stock held in treasury in the accompanying condensed consolidated balance sheets as of July 2, 2016 and December 31, 2015.